 Take a drive along Routes 5 or 20 in the northwestern corner of Pennsylvania in September and your nose will clearly communicate to you the abundance—and importance—of the grape-farming industry in Erie County.
 The sweet smell of ripening grapes hangs in the air along the 60-mile Lake Erie Concord grape belt, which stretches from Erie County, Pennsylvania, to Chautauqua County, New York.

 At harvest, an estimated 800 growers pick 30,000-plus acres of Concord grapes—the dark purple, slip-skin fruits used in jams, jellies, and fruit juice.
 The total economic impact of the region’s grape industry is about $340 million a year, according to The Concord Grape Belt Heritage Association.

-So if an invasive fruit fly shows up or a strange leaf fungus appears on the grape leaves, it could be economically catastrophic, not only for individual farmers but for the entire region.
+So if an invasive fruit fly shows up or a strange leaf fungus appears on a vineyard’s grape leaves, it could be economically catastrophic, not only for individual farmers but for the entire region.

-That’s why, for more than sixty-five years, Penn State has been helping growers through the College of Agricultural Science’s Lake Erie Regional Grape Research and Extension Center (LERGREC).
-The center, housed in a cozy white Cape Cod turned laboratory, is located on 40 acres of land in North East, Pennsylvania.
+That’s why, for more than sixty-five years, Penn State University has been helping growers through the College of Agricultural Science’s Lake Erie Regional Grape Research and Extension Center (LERGREC).
+The center, located in a cozy white Cape Cod turned laboratory, is nestled on 40 acres of land in North East.